 Pimsleur

 To start each lesson, you complete a 30-minute audio exercise, where a moderator speaking in English walks you through a guided conversation step-by-step.
-You listen to a few sentences in your target language, the moderator will briefly stop to explain the situation to you, and then he’ll have you participate by answering questions and repeating phrases.
+After you listen to a few sentences in your target language, the moderator will briefly stop to explain the situation to you, then have you participate by answering questions and repeating phrases.

-This 30-minute audio exercise is truly the heart and soul of the Pimsleur lessons, and what they’re known for.
+This interactive audio exercise is truly the heart and soul of the Pimsleur lessons, and what they’re known for.

-After the audio lesson, you review and reinforce what you just learned through a variety of drills and exercises.
-In this respect, it’s kind of like class followed by homework.
-These reinforcement drills include reading drills, digital flashcards, quizzes, pronunciation training, and speed games.
+After the audio lesson, you reinforce what you just learned through a variety of drills.
+It’s kind of like class followed by homework.
+These include reading drills, digital flashcards, quizzes, pronunciation training, and speed games.

-Plus, Pimsleur has some supplemental features too, like vocab bonus packs and pronunciation practice with their Voice Coach tool.
-That’s Pimsleur in a nutshell though.
+Plus, Pimsleur has some nice supplemental features, like vocab bonus packs and pronunciation practice with their Voice Coach tool.
+That’s Pimsleur in a nutshell.
 You’ve got core audio lessons followed by detailed review exercises, with a few bonus tools wrapped around it.

-Pimsleur lessons take close to an hour to complete from start to finish and place a very strong emphasis on listening and speaking in the context of simulated conversations, while the Babbel lessons are much shorter and hands-on, where you move through rapid fire drills.
+in summary: Pimsleur lessons take close to half an hour to complete and place a very strong emphasis on listening and speaking in the context of simulated conversations, while the Babbel lessons are much shorter and hands-on, where you move through rapid-fire drills.

 Cost Comparison

-Babbel uses a pretty classic subscription model, which is fairly affordable.
-They offer three different subscription options: a 3-month plan, a 6-month plan and a 12-month plan, which range from around $6 to $10 per month after discounts.
-Plus, for those of who are maybe looking to learn two or three languages, Babbel also offers a one-time purchase, lifetime plan, which costs around $300 and includes access to all Babbel languages.
+Babbel uses a classic subscription model, which is fairly affordable.
+They offer several different lengths of access, from one month to a 12-month plan, which range from around $8 to $15 per month after discounts.
+For those who are looking to learn two or three languages, Babbel also offers a lifetime plan that costs around $300 upfront and includes access to all Babbel languages.

-Conversely, Pimsleur also has a couple different plans, but both of which are just monthly, pay-as-you-go subscription options.
+Pimsleur offers a few monthly subscription options.
 First, there’s Pimsleur Premium, which gets you access to one language.
-That costs $20 per month.
+That costs about $20 per month.
 Then, there’s Pimsleur All Access.
-That gets you access to all 51 of Pimsleur’s languages and costs just a dollar more per month (i.e. $21 per month).
+That gets you access to all 51 of Pimsleur’s languages and costs just a dollar more per month.
+There’s also an All Access Lifetime plan, although that costs quite a bit more at over $475 upfront.

-Putting this in perspective, in terms of cost, clearly Babbel is cheaper.
-On average, you’ll likely save around $10 to $14 per month with them, a pretty decent savings.
+Putting this in perspective, clearly, Babbel is cheaper.
+On average, you’ll likely save around $5 to $12 per month with Babbel, a decent savings.

-However, I would just note that both Pimsleur and Babbel are in pretty fierce competition with one another (and other apps like Rosetta Stone and Duolingo), and because of this, they’re both pretty aggressive with running sales and discounts where you can usually lock in a lower rate.
-So do make sure to check for coupons before buying.
+However, I would note that both Pimsleur and Babbel are in fierce competition with one another (and other apps like Rosetta Stone and Duolingo), and because of this, they’re both pretty aggressive with running sales.
+So check for coupons before buying.

 Why Babbel Is Better Than Pimsleur